bd2kccd/r-causal/README.md

 **Note: This version of RCausal uses an older version of Tetrad, which our current development team has not been able to get to updating.
-However, we have gotten to updating our Python integration--see the nodes in https://github.com/cmu-phil/tetrad.
+However, we have gotten to updating our Python integration--see the notes in https://github.com/cmu-phil/tetrad.
 Updating our R integration is one of the next projects we will take up.**

 https://github.com/cmu-phil/tetrad